With Abortion Restrictions On The Rise, Some Women Induce Their Own

 Already this year, the FDA has issued a warning letter to a European physician who prescribes abortion pills to American women over the Internet through an organization called Aid Access.
 It accused the organization of violating federal law and raised concerns about the safety of providing mifepristone and misoprostol over the Internet.
 A recently published study in Contraception found that when supervised by a remote health care provider, the two-drug combination can be safely and effectively dispensed through telemedicine.

-The doctor, Rebecca Gomperts, has sued the FDA, and her lawyer told NPR he's concerned that both she and her patients could face prosecution.
+The doctor, Rebecca Gomperts, has sued the FDA, and her lawyer told NPR he is concerned that both she and her patients could face prosecution.

 If new state laws restricting abortion are upheld, clinics are likely to close.
 Ziegler said that would leave women in those states with few options for ending unwanted pregnancies, and state officials may feel pressure to prosecute them.